jgmaz/WhatATheme/resume.md

 I am currently doing postdoctoral work in <a href="https://beneuro.ic.ac.uk/" target="_blank">Juan Gallego's group</a> at Imperial College London, where I am leading experimental and data science projects of motor control in rodents, and collaborating on projects related to the validation of novel technologies.
 This work involves:

+* Developing Python data preprocessing, visualization and analysis pipelines to understand relationships between populations of neurons and kinematics.

+* Leading terminal mouse electrophysiology experiments testing components of a neural interface.

-* Establishing mouse electrophysiology procedures, including designing experiments, animal colony management, generating experimental and surgical SOPs, neural data collection, training lab personnel, and building relationships with veterinary and support staff.
+* Establishing mouse electrophysiology procedures, including animal colony management, generating experimental and surgical SOPs, neural data collection, training lab personnel, and building relationships with veterinary and support staff.

-* Developing Python data preprocessing, visualization and analysis pipelines using visualization, statistical and machine learning tools to understand relationships between populations of neurons and behaviour.

-* Co-leading terminal mouse experiments testing components of a neural interface.

-* Designing neuromodulation experiments to study corticostriatal function in motor control.

-* Co-writing a perspective on isolating the functional contributions of individual brain regions in motor control.
+* Writing a perspective on isolating the functional contributions of individual brain regions in motor control.

 * Mentoring trainees on data analysis projects using machine learning techniques to investigate relationships between neural signals and behaviour.